edmar-bevilaqua/Django-Project/README.md

-# Django-Project
+# Django Project
- A project of a business using Django
+---
+This project is about a pet shop called "RSF" that looks after dogs of all sizes.